LudrahsGartage/Lead-Tracker-Chrome-Extension/README.md

 # Lead Tracker Google Chrome Extnesion

 A google chrome extension that save and manage links/text in the local storage and displays them when needed in a simple and quick manner.
+This was made as a part of scrimba's interactive web development course.

 ## Setup Instructions